Azure/azure-iot-sdk-node/provisioning/device/devdoc/client_state_machine_requirements.md

-# transport_state_machine Requirements
+cd ..# client_state_machine Requirements

 ## Overview
-This module provides a generic state machine used by transports to communicate with the Azure device provisioning service
+This module provides a state machine used by the ProvisioningDeviceClient to communicate with the Azure device provisioning service

 ## Example Usage
 ``js